 On the other end, Wade would answer with a 16-footer of his own, which brought us back down the floor with the Sixers again leading by one, this time with 30.1 seconds remaining.
 Brown went to another play that’s worked well before, something they used in the regular season in Miami, the Joel Embiid and Redick 25 action:

 Very simple dribble hand off and a huge screen on Richardson, who got abused on the second straight possession with Hassan Whiteside unable to help.
 The only thing you’d ask for there is for Redick to get his feet behind the three point line.
 Otherwise, that’s perfectly run.

 On the other end, Joel Embiid was whistled for a foul on Wade, though I think the refs got the wrong man.
 Embiid seemed to get all ball after Robert Covington had slapped Wade’s arm and caused the ball to pop free, yet Joel got the foul instead.

-After Wade missed his second free throw, Redick crashed the glass for an offensive rebound, took a Heat foul, and converted both foul shots at the other end.
+After Wade missed his second free throw, Redick crashed the glass for a rebound, took a Heat foul, and converted both foul shots at the other end.
 That was enough for a four point win after Miami missed on their final possession at the game.